:: G A M E H O T E L ::

 Stars and rising stars, future directions of interactive entertainment, and the magic of games!

-The book, co-authored by GAMEHOTEL founder Tina Cassani, and TNC Network director Bruno Beusch, is scheduled for release in 2007.
+The book, co-authored by GAMEHOTEL founder Tina Cassani, and TNC Network director Bruno Beusch, is scheduled for release in 2010.

 Contact data, press releases, and information on sponsorship opportunities. more

 GAMEHOTEL 'FUTURE MOVES II'.
-An electrifying two-day event featuring the thrilling Grand Game Battle, a top-notch conference, and another edition of the legendary live show with some of the world's most respected game designers. more
+An electrifying two-day event featuring the thrilling Grand Game Battle, a top-notch congress, and another edition of the legendary live show with some of the world's most respected game designers. more

 GAMEHOTEL 'GAMING INTO LIFE'.
 A world-class lineup of game visionaries spotlights the power of interactive entertainment, as GAMEHOTEL swaps the familiar Silicon Valley and Paris venues for the vibrant feel of one of Europe's most thriving club environments. more